Bear Hug: Meaning

 Bear Hug Letter

 It is the first formal letter provided by the acquiring company to the Board of Directors (BOD) of the target company showing interest in the acquisition.
 This letter can be privately sent to BOD or, at times, is publicly disclosed.
-It majorly includes introducing the acquiring company, the introduction of Investment Bank involved in the deal, and details of the appointed lawyer.
+It majorly includes introducing the acquiring company, the introduction of the Investment Bank involved in the deal, and details of the appointed lawyer.
 The letter may or may not involve the bidding price.
 The message also asks the target company to initiate due diligence by verifying all its internal documents.
 This letter is generally friendly, but it also threatens to go to the shareholders directly.

 The Securities Regulators allow the bidders to disclose the acquisition after getting confirmation from their end.
 As a result, unless the bidder is sure about its bidding process.
 The offer letter is generally not open to the public.
-If the acquirer sees that BOD is not showing any interest, the acquirer discloses this letter to the public.
+If the acquirer sees BOD not showing any interest, the acquirer discloses this letter to the public.
 It creates pressure on BOD.

 But at times, the target company does not want to keep it confidential.
 In such a situation, the target company might release a press release to grab the attention of both the shareholders and other prospective bidders.